 6.11.1 Applicability to language

-C allows casting of the value of a pointer to and from another data type.
+The vulnerability documented in ISO/IEC 24772-1:2024 6.11 is applicable to C since C allows casting of the value of a pointer to and from another data type.
 These conversions can cause unexpected changes to pointer values.

-If a pointer is cast to a different type and then pointer arithmetic is applied (including array indexing) then the memory accessed may not be the intended location.
-In particular casting from a pointer to a struct to a pointer to a basic type (like int) and then attempting to examine the members of the struct by incrementing the pointer may not give the expected results because of the possible presence of padding bytes.
+If a pointer is cast to a different type and then pointer arithmetic is applied (including array indexing) then the possibility exists that memory accessed is not the intended location.
+In particular, casting from a pointer to a struct to a pointer to a basic type (like int) and then attempting to examine the members of the struct by incrementing the pointer might not give the expected results because of the possible presence of padding bytes.

 The one safe pointer conversion is from a pointer to some object type to void* and then back to the original pointer type.
 The standard guarantees this to restore the original pointer.